webpack-contrib/style-loader/README.md

 # style-loader

-Adds CSS to the DOM.
+Inject CSS into the DOM.

 ## Getting Started